ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the grant request is not in the _approved_ state, the client instance can repeat the interaction process by sending a [grant update request](#continue-modify) with new [interaction](#request-interact) methods.

-The client instance MUST use each interaction method at most once.
+The client instance MUST use each interaction method at most once, if a response can be detected.
-The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction start methods provided, including user codes and redirection URIs.
+The AS MUST handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction start methods provided, including user codes and redirection URIs.
 The client instance SHOULD apply suitable timeouts to any interaction finish method.

+In order to support client software deployed in disadvantaged network conditions, the AS MAY allow for processing of the same interaction method multiple times if the AS can determine that the request is from the same party and the results are idempotent.
+For example, if a client instance launches a redirect to the AS but does not receive a response within a reasonable time, the client software can launch the redirect again, assuming that it never reached the AS in the first place.
+However, if the AS in question receives both requests, it could mistakenly process them separately, creating an undefined state for the client instance.
+If the AS can determine that both requests come from the same origin or under the same session, and the requests both came before any additional state change to the grant occurs, the AS can reasonably conclude that the initial response was not received and the same response can be returned to the client instance.

 If the AS instead has a means of contacting the RO directly, it could do so without involving the client instance in its consent gathering process.
 For example, the AS could